remla24-02/operation/README.md

 vagrant ssh controller -c "sudo microk8s kubectl get nodes -o wide"
 ```
 If a node doesn't show up running `vagrant provision` again should fix the problem.
-As previously mentioned, they don't always attach properly.

 ### Host-based Kubectl
 The Ansible setup retrieves the Kubectl config file which allows local Kubectl control over the cluster and stores it in the main directory under the name `microk8s-config`.